 - This shiva temple cannot be destructed easily.
 It is said that Mugal King Aurangzeb send 1000 of his people to destroy the temple in 1682, who worked for complete 3 years to destroy the temple.
 But they could only disfigure a few statues.

-Located in the Aurangabad district of Maharashtra, India, Kailasa Temple of Ellora Caves is one of the must-visit Hindu Temple in India.
-One must visit this temple to see the ancient mystery and the most beautiful architecture.(Last Updated On: March 4, 2021)
+Located in the Aurangabad district of Maharashtra, India, the Kailasa Temple of Ellora Caves is one of the must-visit Hindu Temple in India.
+One must visit this temple to see the ancient mystery and the most beautiful architecture.(Last Updated On: May 11, 2022)